frameworklori/Starlink-SmartBorder-Security/README.md

 # Starlink × Smart Border Security Module

+**Intellectual Property notice:This repository implements technologies and protocols (including ODRAF and LDPC) that are currently patent pending with the USPTO

 This Starlink_SmartBorder-Security asserts 100% original authorship （Lori ChingFang Lee )and exclusive moral and commercial rights.
 Signed digitally and timestamped: **2025-10-10**